Map is courtesy of Jeff's Maps -- my route is marked in blue.

 The portage from Brigham Lake to Opalescent Lake wasn't too bad.
 It obviously had seen some recent traffic and only had a couple of small winter blow downs to contend with.
 The afternoon sun had brought the temperature up considerably from the chill of the morning and the bugs were now out in force.
 By the time I reached the put-in, the swarming was thick and I amply applied the deet.

-Opalescent was a very pretty lake.
+Opalescent is a very pretty lake.
 There was a large group of fellows camping on the site to the right of the portage on the northern shore.
 The paddle to the next portage took only a few minutes across the northern bay, but I made a mental note to come back and explore the southern reaches of this lake when in the area again.
 It looked inviting.

 The 640m portage from Opalescent to Ooze Lake was more challenging.
 This one looked less traveled and it seemed I might have been one of the first ones on it after the park had reopened.
 There were a number of large winter blow downs that required some deft maneuvering to get around.
 The bugs there were very thick, as well.
 Finally getting to the put-in, I could see how Ooze Lake was named.
 It was nothing more than a very large swamp.
 It seemed like a prime moose-spotting location, but none were present.
-Quickly getting across it and through the 300m portage that also had not yet been maintained since the winter, I found myself in familiar territory, putting in on High Falls Lake about 100m east of the portage into the Barron River that I had taken earlier in the day.
+Quickly getting across it and through the 300m portage that also had not yet been maintained since the winter, I found myself in familiar territory, putting in on High Falls Lake about 100m east of the portage into the Barron River that I had used earlier in the day.
 I enjoyed the scenery of this lake once again.

 Getting across it, taking a last look at the lovely waterfall on the west shore, and back through the 595m portage to St. Andrews, I was relieved when I spotted my site.
 It was early evening and it had been a long day.
 I had travelled about 16km that day.
 That, in itself, is not too demanding, but of the 16 km, I had portaged about 5.5 km.
 Whew!
 Let's just say that sitting on my camp chair with an adult beverage and my plate of pasta was very welcome indeed.
 I had originally planned to head back out on St. Andrews at dusk and try to tap into some trout, but I was just too beat.
 Canoe tripping is physically demanding, but it's a fantastic kind of tired.
 It's a tired feeling of accomplishment with fantastic rewards of beauty and remoteness for the most part.
 The remainder of the evening involved playing with the campfire, listening to podcasts, snacks and sips of whiskey -- the kind of relaxation that is another great reward.